How many times have you heard somebody say that that leafy green vegetables are high in protein?

 No, not at all!
 Greens are just one of many foods provide protein in the diet.

 Besides, you don’t need to get massive amounts of protein in each meal.
 Stop worrying about the protein percentage of a particular food and focus on your overall, daily protein intake – from whole foods.

 10% Of Calories From Protein Is Enough

-How to Get Adequate Protein on a Raw Vegan Diet
+How to Get Adequate Protein on a Vegan or Raw Vegan Diet

 However, don’t feel that you need to “protein-load” your meals.
 As I mentioned above, a low fat, raw vegan diet that meets your calorie requirements will supply sufficient protein, even when only 10% of your total calories come from protein.